-The USAID Food and Enterprise Development (FED) Program for Liberia is a USAID-funded development program that was launched in September 2011.
-USAID FED uses an all-inclusive strategy incorporating MSME farmers, processors, suppliers, women, and youth while partnering with the government of Liberia and local civil societies to achieve food security.
+The USAID Food and Enterprise Development (FED) Program is a flagship Feed the Future (FtF) Initiative, USAID-funded development program in Liberia that was launched in September 2011.
+USAID FED uses an all-inclusive strategy incorporating micro, small, and medium enterprise (MSME) farmers, processors, suppliers, women, and youth while partnering with the Government of Liberia (GoL) and local civil society to achieve food security.

 The goal of USAID FED is to increase food availability, utilization, and accessibility by building an indigenous incentive structure that assists agricultural stakeholders in adopting commercial approaches.

 - Expanded and modernized input supply and extension systems

 - Commercial production, marketing, and processing

 USAID FED works with the Ministry of Agriculture (MoA), civil society, and the private sector in providing communities access to agricultural inputs, extension services, nutrition messages, processing services, market information, transportation, credit, agro-business education, training, and business development services.

 In five years, USAID FED’s thrust to expand market linkages is expected to lead to substantial increases in income and job opportunities.
 USAID FED aims to significantly boost the production, processing, marketing, and nutritional utilization of rice, cassava, and vegetables, and to enhance the productivity of goat farming in the counties covered by the program.

 These initiatives are being carried out in Bong, Lofa, Nimba, Grand Bassa, Montserrado, and Margibi counties.
 USAID FED focuses on these counties because they are situated along regional development corridors that are crucial in promoting intra and inter-county commerce.
 These growth corridors are expected to improve food availability and access for all Liberians.